BOARD OF TRUSTEES

 In 2017, Dawinder was recognised at the Asian Women of Achievement Awards and was subsequently invited to 10 Downing Street to meet with the Prime Minister, Theresa May, discussing her work with arts, communities and loneliness.
 She is a fellow at the Royal Society of Arts; serves on the Diversity Board at ITV Central, and is an Arts Advisor to the prestigious Jerwood Arts Foundation.

 Hayleigh is a qualified CIMA accountant and has held positions in industry finance, in addition to other operational roles.
-Following a degree in Accounting & Finance from Derby University in 1999, she spent 3 years gaining the relevant professional exams and work experience as an Management Accountant for Monks & Crane and Corporate Express (Staples) before moving to Marston’s in 2003 where she has worked across both the Pub & Beer divisions in various finance roles and since 2015 has held the position as Director of Finance and Customer Services for Marston’s Beer Company.
-She has also achieved coaching and mentoring from the Chartered Management Institute in 2014.
+Following a degree in Accounting & Finance from Derby University in 1999, she spent 3 years gaining the relevant professional exams and work experience as a Management Accountant for Monks & Crane and Corporate Express (Staples) before moving to Marston’s in 2003 where she has worked across both the Pub & Beer divisions in various finance & operational roles and since 2020 has held the position as Director of Group Finance.
+Hayleigh is also a Non-Exec Director for Carlsberg Marston’s Brewing Company.
+She has also achieved coaching and mentoring from the Chartered Management Institute in 2014 and continues to be a Mentor and works with a WIHTL (Woman in Hospitality Travel & Leisure) to mentor woman.

 Working at Marston’s PLC has given Hayleigh a wide variety of skills and enabled her to demonstrate this over the years, including managing large teams across finance and operations, project managing acquisitions including legal contracts and integration of businesses.
 Sitting on various committees such as business continuity, data security and fraud/risk for the division.

-Working in a FMCG business like Marston’s and shaping strategy has helped Hayleigh understanding consumers & customers where the environment in the leisure/retail sector is dynamic and ever changing.
+Working in a Retail/FMCG business like Marston’s and shaping strategy has helped Hayleigh understanding consumers & customers where the environment in the leisure/retail sector is dynamic and ever changing.

 She has lived in Wolverhampton most of her life and has a son who is also a keen theatre goer and they are both lifelong supporters of Wolverhampton Wanderers.